Reverend Richard Coles is an English musician, journalist and Church of England priest.

 He read Theology at King’s College London, and after ordination worked as a curate in Lincolnshire, then at St Paul’s, Knightsbridge, in London.

-He was the multi-instrumentalist who partnered Jimmy Somerville in the 1980’s band The Communards, which achieved three Top Ten hits, including the Number 1 record and best-selling single of 1986, a club/dance version of “Don’t Leave Me This Way”.
+He was the multi-instrumentalist who partnered with Jimmy Somerville in the 1980’s band The Communards, which achieved three Top Ten hits, including the Number 1 record and best-selling single of 1986, a club/dance version of “Don’t Leave Me This Way”.

 He lives in his parish of Finedon, Northamptonshire.